shaunreichman/investment_tracker/docs/FRONTEND_DOCKER_DESIGN_SPEC.md

 > **📚 For detailed analysis and best practices, see:** `docs/guidlines/TYPESCRIPT_MEMORY_MANAGEMENT.md`

+> **🔍 DISCOVERY UPDATE**: Our implementation has revealed that the memory management guide's recommendation of "5-6 component overrides" was overly conservative.
+We successfully achieved **11 component overrides** while maintaining perfect performance.
+The real limit appears to be **complexity, not quantity** - simple, focused styling can safely exceed the recommended limits.

 ## 2. Core Design Principles

 - **Clean and Minimal**: Avoid clutter; emphasize whitespace and clear visual hierarchy